ashikka/Timetable-API/README.md

 # Timetable-API

 Here, I've created an API for managing timetables and finding out freeslots for user.
 This was my ISOC'20 Web Developement project.
 I would like to thank my mentor [Divyansh Khandewal](https://github.com/noob-master147) without whose help and constant guidance, this would not have been possible.
-This was truly and enriching experience.
+This was truly an enriching experience.
 I have learnt a lot from this project.
 This API is divided into 3 routes namely:
 1. ## **user.js**
       This is a route for accepting basic user details and performing CRUD operations.